U.S. Federal Policy Tracker

 - On Feb.
 21, the U.S. Department of Education launched a probe into Maine’s Department of Education “amid allegations that it continues to allow male athletes to compete in girls’ interscholastic athletics and that it has denied female athletes female-only intimate facilities, thereby violating federal antidiscrimination law.”

-- In a recently released letter, the Department of Health and Human Services (HHS) determined on February 25th that Maine’s sports governing for all public schools and some private schools in the state was in violation of Title IX of the Civil Rights Act.
+- The Department of Health and Human Services (HHS) determined on February 25th that Maine’s sports governing for all public schools and some private schools in the state was in violation of Title IX of the Civil Rights Act.
 HHS alleges the body is violating Title IX by denying female student athletes equal opportunity to participate in and benefit from athletic opportunities offered by the state by allowing males to compete against them.

 - On March 31, the Department of Education sent its “final warning” to Maine’s Department of Education to comply with Title XI.
 The Education Department said that if Maine does not sign the proposed Resolution Agreement by April 11th, it will refer the matter to the DOJ for proceedings that could result in a termination of the state's education funding.